gongqilin/API/my_application/delete_applications.md

 # Delete Application(s)

-In order to delete an Application/Client the user should tick on the check boxes of the Applications/Client he/she would want to delete and then select the 'Delete' button, as shown below.
+User should navigate to  [Application List](list_application.md) page.
+In order to delete an Application/Client the user should tick on the check boxes of the Applications/Client he/she would want to delete and then select the '**Delete**' button, as shown below.

 ![Delete Application](../images/DeleteApplications.png)